mggardne/Force_Clamp/README.md

-Plots of the muscle velocity and muscle power with muscle force are plotted for review before saving the plot to a PDF file, and the data and fit parameters to a MS-Excel spreadsheet.
+Plots of the muscle velocity and muscle power with muscle force are plotted for review before saving the plot to a PDF file, and the data and fit parameters to a MS-Excel spreadsheet file.

 The user selects whether to create a new spreadsheet file or append to an user selected existing spreadsheet file.